Tatsuya-Ohyama/mdtable/README.md

 ## ChangeLog
 ### Ver.
+2.3 (2023-10-04)
+* Output cell values start with spaces at both side.
+* Recognize all bold cells in row as header.

+### Ver.
 2.2 (2023-09-27)
-* Fix bug that cannot convert cell with number format
+* Fix bug that cannot convert cell with number format.

 ### Ver.
 2.1 (2023-09-15)
 * Support multiline in a cell.